How to Freeze Peas (snow peas or shelled peas)

 This page may contain affiliate links.
 More Information.

-Bring enough water to cover your peas to a boil.
-I use my blancher, but a large pot will work as well.
+- Bring enough water to cover your peas to a boil.
+I use a blancher, but a large pot and basket will work as well.
 When the water is boiling, throw in the peas.

 Packaging Peas for Freezing

-Baggies frozen in this way stack nicely in the freezer.
-Very convenient.
-Be sure and place your packages in the freezer in a single layer at first.
-After the peas have frozen completely, you may stack the bags for convenience.
-This ensures that the packages will freeze quickly and completely.
+Place your freezer bags in the freezer in a single layer at first.
+The packages will freeze quickly and completely while they are not stacked.
+After the peas have frozen completely, you can stack the bags for convenience.

 Recipe Card